 This will help you see and understand your engagement stats for each of your lists and get to insights on which source maybe producing low-quality or high-quality email lists.

 Lists as Main Customer Segments

 While you can segment your campaigns on any of your data points, it maybe beneficial to define lists based on most commonly used criteria like Members vs. Paid Customers, or segment your customers based on product/service they purchased so you can see engagement stats across those major segments on the main Lists view.
 Using your main segmenting criteria to define your lists can also help you streamline your campaign setup workflow and lower risk of mistakes (sending an email to a larger than intended audience).

 You could actually combine the two techniques described above, it just slightly complicates the initial setup for email collection.
 Just make sure to name your lists in a way that prevents confusion as to what they are and represent.

-5.Email Collection via Web Forms
+8.Email Collection via Web Forms

 NOTE: By default, only the Email field will be listed, unless additional columns have been defined via an import of data into that list or the additional fields/columns were manually defined.
 To define fields, click on your brand name in the site header and select “Fields”.
 Make sure to specify correct data type for each field you create, it will have an impact on the operators that will be available during segmentation.